-Federate the server site with the portal
+Add the server site and configure the server role

 - If you're federating an ArcGIS Notebook Server that uses a wildcard security certificate, import the root certificate into your portal before federating.

 If the portal only has a wildcard certificate for the federated server, it cannot validate the certificate CNAME or publish services and perform some other operations.

 - Sign in to the Portal for ArcGIS website as an administrator and browse to Organization > Settings > Servers.

 You must connect to the website through the Web Adaptor URL (such as https://webadaptorhost.domain.com/webadaptorname/home).
 Do not use the internal URL on port 7443.

 - Services URL—The URL used by external users when accessing the ArcGIS Notebook Server site.
 If the site includes the Web Adaptor, the URL includes the Web Adaptor address, for example, https://webadaptorhost.domain.com/webadaptorname.
 If you've added ArcGIS Notebook Server to your organization's reverse proxy server, the URL is the reverse proxy server address (for example, https://reverseproxy.domain.com/myorg).
 Note that the federation operation performs a validation check to determine if the provided Services URL is accessible from the server site.
 If the validation check fails, a warning is generated in the Portal for ArcGIS logs.
 However, federation will not fail if the Services URL is not validated, as the URL may not be accessible from the server site, such as when the server site is behind a firewall.